vasilakisfil/microtypes.info/content/what.md

 ## Configurable
 Although configurability of a MicroType is optional, it's highly recommended to add support for it.
-The reason is that not all API designers thing and act the same way and consequently, being able to configure MicroTypes would maximize the reusability and lead to
+The reason is that not all API designers think and act the same way and consequently, being able to configure MicroTypes would maximize the reusability and lead to

 ### An example: a pagination MicroType
 For instance, imagine that we create a MicroType that defines the semantics of pagination for both request and response.
 So let's say that we specify that the client can specify that it can request the page, the size and the offset using `page`, `per_page`, and `offset` query parameters.